Ricky Paull Goldin: Stage

 At age 15, Goldin appeared in the Broadway production of On Golden Pond.
 In 1994, he returned to Broadway as Danny Zuko in the Broadway revival of the musical Grease.
 He followed up with the starring role in the Gilbert & Sullivan operetta Pirates of Penzance in London and Dublin, Ireland.
 Goldin has also appeared in several off Broadway productions including Nest Of The Wood Grouse, Feathered Serpent, Happy Journey, Queens of France, Long Christmas Dinner, and Our Town.

+Other works

 Producing

 Goldin began producing stage and television productions while in his 20s.
 He and Gabe Sachs of Sachs/Judah and produced the reality dating show Street Match for ABC.
 Goldin also partnered with Bruce Nash of Nash Enterprises for a TV pilot called Wired & Fired.

 In 2001, he co-created and produced a variety show-style pilot for Viacom called FLY TV.
 In 2003, Godlin spent time on location in Dubai producing ESPN2's The Celebrity Arabian Adventure, and the in-flight programming for Emirates Airlines.
 Goldin also created and produced Seeing VS Believing, a one-hour special premiered on TLC in May 2010.

+In 2015, Goldin served as the director and executive producer of Hidden Heroes, a reality television series produced by Chicken Soup for the Soul.
+The program, which aired as part of CBS’s Dream Team Saturday morning lineup, highlighted everyday individuals performing acts of kindness and making positive contributions to their communities.